Receiving a “no-match” letter

 - Ensure your information matches the name and SSN on the employee’s Social Security card.
 If it doesn’t, ask the employee to provide you with the exact information as it is shown on the card.

 - If the information matches the employee’s card.
 Your employee will have to contact the local Social Security office to resolve the issue.

 - When the problem is solved, the employee should inform you of any changes.

-It is important to keep in mind that the IRS is responsible for any penalties associated with W-2 forms that have incorrect information.
-If you have received a no-match letter and have questions, contact us or look at these frequently asked questions from the SSA by clicking HERE.
+It is important to keep in mind that the IRS is responsible for any penalties.
+Associated with W-2 forms that have incorrect information.
+If you have received a no-match letter from social security and have questions, contact us or look at these frequently asked questions from the SSA by clicking HERE.